Candida Martinelli's Italophile Site

 Mrs. Ann Ward Radcliffe (b.1764-d.1823), the English novelist, is considered the mother of Gothic Romance Novels, starring damsels in distress.
 Read more about her on my page about her and the book

-Mrs. Radcliffe's books were so popular they attracted a parody or spoof by none other than Jane Austen: Northanger Abbey.
+Mrs. Radcliffe's books were so popular they attracted a parody or spoof by none other than Jane Austen with her wonderfully entertaining novel Northanger Abbey

 Parallel Lives or Lives by Plutarch